Improving the Parent-child Relationship with Graphology

 • Letters that reveal the writer is nagging or unnecessarily stretching arguments are :

 The common thing in both the formations is the stretched part.
-The more you stretch the letter, the more you stretch the talk.
-You become more argumentative!
+Stretching will make you become more argumentative!

 • Formations that reveal the writer is irritated :